VernierST/godirect-examples/python/vpython_examples/readme.md

 sphere()
 ```

+- After running a program the terminal may become unresponsive.
+If so, delete the terminal and open a new terminal before running the program a second time.
 - If any of the vpython functions described here are providing confusion in your program, always recall that you do not need to use them in order to use VPython.

 ## License